LucasAschenbach/prompster/README.md

 The prompts inside [static/prompts.json](https://github.com/LucasAschenbach/prompster/blob/main/static/prompts.json) were sourced from the [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) repository.
 If you found the prompts interesting and useful, consider checking out their repository!

 ## License
 This project is open-source and available under the MIT License.
-See the LICENSE file for more details.
+For more details, please see the [LICENSE](https://github.com/LucasAschenbach/prompster/blob/main/LICENSE) file.